Tsunamis in lakes: Sub-aerial mass flows

 Sub-aerial mass flows (landslides or rapid mass wasting) result when a large amount of sediment becomes unstable, as the result of shaking from an earthquake, or saturation of the sediment which initiates a sliding layer.
 The volume of sediment then flows into the lake, causing a sudden large displacement of water.
 Tsunamis generated by sub-aerial mass flows are defined in terms of the first initial wave being the tsunami wave, and any tsunamis in terms of sub-aerial mass flows, are characterised into three zones.
 A splash zone or wave generation zone, is the region where landslides and water motion are coupled and it extends as far as the landslide travels.
 Next, the near field area, which is based on the characteristics of the tsunami wave, such as amplitude and wavelength which are crucial for predictive purposes.
 Then the far field area, where the process is mainly influenced by dispersion characteristics and is not often used when investigating tsunamis in lakes.
 Most lake tsunamis are related only to near field processes.

 A modern example of a landslide into a reservoir lake, overtopping a dam, occurred in Italy with the Vajont Dam disaster in 1963.
-Evidence exists in paleoseismological evidence and other sedimentary core sample proxies of catastrophic rock failures of landslide-triggered lake tsunamis worldwide, including in Lake Geneva during AD 563.
+Evidence exists in paleoseismological observations and other sedimentary core sample proxies of catastrophic rock failures of landslide-triggered lake tsunamis worldwide, including in Lake Geneva during AD 563.

 New Zealand example

-In the event of the Alpine fault in New Zealand rupturing in the South Island, it is predicted that there would be shaking of approximately magnitude eight in the lake-side towns of Queenstown (Lake Wakatipu) and Wanaka (Lake Wanaka).
+In the event of the Alpine fault in New Zealand rupturing in the South Island, it is predicted that there would be shaking of approximately Modified Mercali Intensity 5 in the lake-side towns of Queenstown (Lake Wakatipu) and Wānaka (Lake Wānaka).
 These could possibly cause sub-aerial mass flows that could generate tsunamis within the lakes.
 This would have a devastating impact on the 28,224 residents (2013 New Zealand census) who occupy these lake towns, not only in the potential losses of life and property, but the damage to the booming tourism industry, which would require years to rebuild.

 The Otago Regional Council, responsible for the area, has recognised that in such an event, tsunamis could occur in both lakes.